Bridgegate scandal: David Wildstein sentenced to 3 years' probation

 In a case that stained Christie's tenure as governor, Wildstein admitted in his plea to using a "traffic study" as a cover for the lane closures and choosing the first day of school to maximize the impact.

-Wildstein also admitted to purposefully not alerting Fort Lee Mayor Mark Sokolich or the town's police chief, and admitted to keeping "radio silence" intentionally with local officials on the issue.
+Wildstein, former director of interstate capital projects at the Port Authority, also admitted to purposefully not alerting Fort Lee Mayor Mark Sokolich or the town's police chief, and admitted to keeping "radio silence" intentionally with local officials on the issue.

 Wildstein and his collaborators ignored questions from Fort Lee officials during the closure, according to the federal indictment of Kelly and Baroni.

-In his plea, Wildstein implicated both Kelly and Baroni in the scheme, saying they conspired together to punish the Fort Lee mayor.
+In his plea, Wildstein implicated Kelly and Baroni in the scheme, saying they conspired together to punish the Fort Lee mayor.

 The abrupt closure of local traffic lanes occurred on the approach to one of the world's busiest bridges -- which connects Manhattan with Fort Lee, New Jersey -- for four days in September 2013.
 The lane closures caused severe traffic delays that endangered citizens and posed a public safety risk, court documents state.